pypa/packaging.python.org/source/guides/installing-scientific-packages.rst

 packages, it is not limited to just Python packages.
 It has full support for native virtual environments.
 Conda makes environments first-class citizens, making it easy to create independent environments even for C libraries.
 It is written in Python, but is Python-agnostic.
-Conda manages python itself as a package, so that `conda update python` is possible, in contrast to pip, which only manages Python packages.
+Conda manages Python itself as a package, so that `conda update python` is possible, in contrast to pip, which only manages Python packages.
 Conda is available in Anaconda and Miniconda (an easy-to-install download with just Python and conda).